epam/edp-install/docs/user-guide/autotest.md

   f.
 Click the Proceed button and wait until the new branch will be added to the list.

 !!! info
     Adding of a new branch is indicated in the context of the edp versioning type.
-To get more detailed information on how to add a branch using the default versioning type, please refer [here](https://github.com/epam/edp-admin-console/blob/master/documentation/add_autotests.md#-check-autotest-availability).
+To get more detailed information on how to add a branch using the default versioning type, please refer to the [Add Autotest](add-autotest.md) instruction.

 The default autotest repository is cloned and changed to the new indicated version before the build, i.e. the new indicated version will not be committed to the repository; thus, the existing repository will keep the default version.